-As at 31 December 2019, trade receivables were not past due and were not subject to any material credit losses.
+As at 31 December 2020, trade receivables were not past due and were not subject to any material credit losses.

-As at 31 December 2019, the carrying amounts of the loan extended to subsidiary corporations, nonrelated parties and associated companies from the Company and the Group for the purpose of shortterm funding requirements are US\$11,215,171, US\$4,060,335 and US\$30,581 (2018: US\$18,473,008, US\$2,820,415 and US\$557,914) respectively.
+As at 31 December 2020, the carrying amounts of the loan extended to subsidiary corporations, non-related parties and associated companies from the Company and the Group for the purpose of short-term funding requirements are US\$11,656,742, US\$4,510,464 and US\$40,812 (2019: US\$11,215,171, US\$4,060,335 and US\$30,581) respectively.
 The Group assesses the credit risk rating of these receivables based on qualitative and quantitative (including but not limited to external ratings, audited financial statements, management accounts and cash flow projections, and available press information, if available, and applying expected credit judgement).
 Based on the assessment, these receivables are considered to have low credit risk except for loans to certain subsidiary corporations which had been fully impaired in prior financial years as the subsidiary corporations ceased to have active operations and did not generate any revenue and results.
-During the financial year, the Company recognised additional loss allowances of US\$7,895,885 and US\$4,041 (2018: nil and US\$5,356) respectively on the advances made to Goldwater Indonesia Inc. and Interra Resources (Australia) Pte.
-Ltd. and reversal of loss allowances of US\$50,105 (2018: nil) on the advances recovered from Goldwater TMT Pte.
-Ltd. based on lifetime expected credit loss model (Note 12).
+During the financial year, the Company recognised additional loss allowance of US\$2,691 and US\$6,184 (2019: US\$4,041 and reversal of loss of allowance of US\$50,105) respectively on the advances made to Interra Resources (Australia) Pte.
+Ltd. and Goldwater TMT Pte.
+Ltd. In prior financial year ended 31 December 2019, the Company recognised a loss allowance of US\$7,895,885 on the advances made to Goldwater Indonesia Inc. based on lifetime expected credit loss model (Note 12).